Aviationweb déjà vu Luchtvaart déjà vu aeroplanes photo gallery

 PH-MCI PH-MCL

 On 24 May 1958, Martinair was founded by Martin Schröder as Martin's Luchtvervoer Maatschappij NV, known as Martin's Air Charter (MAC).
-In 1974, the company name was changed in Martinair Holland.
+In 1974, the company name changed in Martinair Holland.
 Martinair Holland is a subsidiary of KLM and Nedloydd.
 Over the years a large number of airliners were operated.
 Among the types operated by Martinair was a sole Lockheed L-188C Electra II.
-This Lockheed L-188C Electra PH-LLG was leased from the KLM for a period in 1968.
+This Lockheed L-188C Electra PH-LLG was leased from the KLM from March 1968 until 1 January 1969.

 Copyright © Jack Wolbrink, Emmen, the Netherlands